 ver - e-KYC API version (optional).
 If not provided, URL points to current version.
 UIDAI may host multiple versions for supporting gradual migration.
-As of this specification, default production version is "2.1".
+As of this specification, default production version is "2.5".

 ac - A unique code for the AUA (KUA and AUA codes are same since KUA is an AUA having access privilege to e-KYC service) which is assigned by UIDAI.
-This is an alpha-numeric string having maximum length 10.
+This is an alphanumeric string having maximum length 10.

 uid[0] and uid[1] - First 2 digits of Aadhaar Number.
-Used for load-balancing.
+When VID, UID Token, or encrypted Aadhaar number (future) is used, pass "0" and "0" for these.